Robust cycloid crossover driven by anisotropy in the skyrmion host GaV$_\mathbf{4}$S$_\mathbf{8}$: Results

 On the other hand, for the SkL--FM transition, evidence of coexisting processes takes on a different form in \imsuscept1$(f,H)$.
-Instead of two peaks separated in frequency, on the ascending measurement \imsuscept1 is asymmetric about the peak ($\tau_0$), as shown in the inset of Fig.~\ref{fig:skydyn}(b), where the black line represents the fit to the high frequency side of \imsuscept1$(f)$.
+Instead of two peaks separated in frequency, on the ascending measurement \imsuscept1 is asymmetric about the peak ($\tau_0$), as shown in the inset of Fig.~\ref{fig:skydyn}(b), where the black line represents the fit to the high frequency side of \imsuscept1{}$(f)$.
 After increasing the field to $H = 2000$ Oe, the descending measurement displays the symmetry expected in the Cole-Cole formalism (gold fit line).
 Hysteretic behavior appears as a shift in relaxation time to faster timescales in the descending process as well as a reduction in magnitude of the loss, reflecting differences between annihilation and nucleation processes across the SkL--FM transition.
-A low frequency tail of enhanced susceptibility has also been observed in the conical-SkL mixed phase in $\mathrm{Fe_{1-x}Co_xSi}$ (x = 0.30) and in \Cr, where a lattice of 1D chiral magnetic solitons separate FM domains \cite{cle18}.
+A low frequency tail of enhanced susceptibility has also been observed in the conical-SkL mixed phase in $\mathrm{Fe_{1-x}Co_xSi}$ (x = 0.30) \cite{ban16} and in \Cr, where a lattice of 1D chiral magnetic solitons separate FM domains \cite{cle18}.
 In both cases the behavior was attributed to an asymmetric distribution of relaxation times.
-More generalized models taking into account the asymmetry of \imsuscept1$(f)$ on a logarithmic scale, such as the Cole-Davidson or Havriliak-Negrami equations, also fail to describe the frequency dependence, as explored in Ref. \cite{but17a} for the Cyc--FM transition in \gvs.
-While these anomalous low frequency processes suggests that the phenomena are related to processes on large length scales, a full theoretical treatment remains unexplored.
+More generalized models taking into account the asymmetry of \imsuscept1{}$(f)$ on a logarithmic scale, such as the Cole-Davidson or Havriliak-Negrami equations, also fail to describe the frequency dependence, as explored in Ref.~\cite{but17a} for the Cyc--FM transition in \gvs.

+In addition to the asymmetric loss profiles mentioned above, discrepancies in the parameter sets extracted from fits of \resuscept1 and \imsuscept1 to Eqs.~\ref{eqn:realcole} and \ref{eqn:imagcole}, respectively, [as in Fig.~\ref{fig:Cole}(c)] have also been reported by Qian, et al. for CHM-conical and conical-SkL transitions in \CuSe \cite{qia16}.
+While the anomalous departures from the Cole-Cole model vary between material systems, the phenomena have all been linked to coexisting dynamic processes from small and large lengthscales.
+However, a full theoretical treatment accounting for the collective dynamics of the macroscopic spin texture remains unexplored in these systems.

 Ultra-slow rearrangements of the spin structures, such as motion of coherent domain structures, may also contribute to the observed irreversibility in \gvs, especially at the boundaries between the FM phase as shown for the Cyc--FM transition in Fig.~\ref{fig:thermhyst} and the SkL--FM transition in Fig.~\ref{fig:skydyn}.
 Reports of slow magnetization processes are ubiquitous in the literature for Dzyaloshinskii-Moriya interaction-stabilized spin textures.
 The long-range order of both the amplitude and phase of the spatially-varying order parameter underlies the observed phenomena; The magnetic structures are coherent over large length scales and the magnetization dynamics reflects the response of a macroscopic texture.
 Indeed, in Ref.~\cite{but17a}, Butykai et al. showed that across the SkL$^\mathsf{I}$--FM and SkL$^\mathsf{I}$--Cyc$^\mathsf{I}$ mixed-phase regimes in \gvs, $\tau_0$ dropped dramatically with only a small temperature step, reaching the minutes scale by $T = 10$ K and virtually freezing below the triple point at $T = 9.5$ K.